bcorporaal/Bentobox/README.md

 0.1.2 - More small textual changes.<br>
 0.2.0 - Added option to select the theme in the Panel.
 New themes included.<br>
 0.2.1 - Theme tweaks and a few more added.<br>
-0.2.2 - Fixed gradient background, Sunset and Pink Party themes added, optimized logo size
+0.2.2 - Fixed gradient background, Sunset and Pink Party themes added, optimized logo size.<br>
+0.2.3 - Improved readme

-## Ideas for next steps
+## Ideas

 - Make logo customizable
 - Add modules for other content through rss feeds